fogleman/hmm/README.md

 When the `-b` option is used to create a solid mesh, it defines the height of the base before the lowest part of the heightmesh appears, as a percentage of the heightmap's height.
 For example, if `-z 100 -b 0.5` were used, then the final mesh would be about 150 units tall (if a fully white pixel exists in the input).

+### Border

+A border can be added to the mesh with the `--border-size` and `--border-height` flags.

+### Filters

+A Gaussian blur can be applied with the `--blur` flag.
+This is particularly useful for noisy images.

+The heightmap can be inverted with the `--invert` flag.

 ### Performance

 Performance depends a lot on the amount of detail in the heightmap, but here are some figures for an example heightmap of a [40x40 kilometer area centered on Mount Everest](https://i.imgur.com/1i9djJ0.jpg).
 Various heightmap resolutions and permitted max errors are shown.
 Times computed on a 2018 13" MacBook Pro (2.7 GHz Intel Core i7).